 I think the one thing we can agree on is that getting a good night’s sleep on your Grand Canyon river trip is key.
 But have no fear – we’ve got your back!
 Literally!

-Tents are hard to set up, hard to take down in the morning, stuffy, and just generally, not worth it.
-I’d rather sleep under the Milky Way while in the bottom of the Grand Canyon.
-The thing that makes these great on your Grand Canyon river trip is that you can put them just about anywhere.
+The cots we bring are pretty versatile, you can put them just about anywhere.
 Over rocks, sand, sticks.
 Their carrying case even doubles as a convenient holder that you can hang on the side of your cot – kind of like a camping nightstand.

 On the first night, the guides will give you an orientation on how to set them up.
 They’re relatively simple and by the 2nd night, you’ll be a pro.